WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

 * During the initial experiment, we expect that adtechs will be able to access decrypted payloads via a debugging mode tied to the availability of third party cookies.
-* Our initial experiment will support a range of epsilon values for testing, up to `epsilon=64`.
-This allows adtechs to experiment with different aggregation strategies and provide feedback on the utility of the system, with different privacy parameters.
+* During the third-party cookie deprecation, the aggregation service will support a range of epsilon values up to 64.
+This allows adtechs to experiment with different aggregation strategies and provide feedback on the utility of the system with different privacy parameters.
+We will provide advanced notice to the ecosystem before the epsilon range values are updated.

 ## How this proposal addresses our design goals